MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/PSConfigHelp/welcome-to-the-sharepoint-products-configuration-wizard.md

 For example, you can use **Repair** if a registry entry has been overwritten and you need to return to the default setting.

-When you repair an installation, the files that were installed are verified, missing components are detected, and then the configuration is repaired.
+When you repair an installation, the files installed are verified, missing components are detected, and then the configuration is repaired.

 For information, see [How to: Repair SharePoint Products](how-to-repair-sharepoint-products.md).